 - Payment Card Manager completes security awareness training assigned by Accounts Receivable Services.

-- Designated financial staff completes the “Bank Card Reconciliation” online tutorial.
+- Designated financial staff completes the “Bank Card Reconciliation” online tutorial on the Financial Training website.
 This online course provides an overview of the process for reconciling point-of-sale bank card payments.

 - Payment Card Manager provides for the training of all department employees with access to payment card information to ensure they understand and follow departmental policy and processes as well as PCI DSS, University policy, and applicable laws.